JetBrains/kotlin-web-site/docs/topics/strings.md

 function.

 The `String.format()` function accepts a format string and one or more arguments.
-The format string contains one placeholder (`%`) for each remaining argument, followed by [format specifiers](https://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html#summary).
+The format string contains one placeholder (`%`) for each remaining argument, followed by format specifiers.
-Format specifiers are formatting instructions for the respective argument.
-In the output, each argument fills its corresponding placeholder in the defined format:
+Format specifiers are formatting instructions for the respective argument, consisting of flags, width, precision, and conversion type, which collectively shape the output's formatting.
+Common format specifiers include `%d` for integers, `%f` for floating-point numbers, and `%s` for strings.
+For a detailed understanding and an extensive list of format specifiers, see [Java's Class Formatter documentation](https://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html#summary).

+Let's look at an example:

 ```kotlin
 fun main() {